 Considering the investment option has already been explained in this article, we will focus on the other ways you can obtain citizenship here.

 You should also note that Costa Rica dual citizenship available for those who want to retain their current passports.
+You can also find our infographic below:

-Requirements to qualify for Costa Rica citizenship by birth
+Requirements to qualify for Costa Rica citizenship by birth in 2023

 The Constitution is the main law that provides for how a person can be recognized as a Costa Rican citizen.